-Linda Brown is Chairman of the MaddocksBrown Foundation, a private foundation focused on health care and rehabilitation, education, elder care, environmental issues and the arts.
-Born in Key West, Florida, Brown, the daughter of a Navy pilot, moved many times as a child, before finally settling in the San Fernando Valley of Los Angeles.
+Linda Brown is chairman of the MaddocksBrown Foundation, a private foundation focused on healthcare and rehabilitation, education, elder care, environmental issues, and the arts.
+Born in Key West, Florida, Brown, the daughter of a Navy pilot, moved many times as a child before finally settling in the San Fernando Valley of Los Angeles.
 She attended the University of California at Irvine and graduated from California State University at Northridge with a specialization in Chinese History and continued on with graduate work in World History.
-Brown also studied finance and the stock market and spent her early career in San Francisco working in the brokerage business and also for the Associated Press.
-The mother of three sons, she always has had an appreciation for the arts and education and its importance to our society and humanity.
-Brown received the Robert Abell Philanthropic Award from the Los Angeles Commission on Disabilities, and at one time was a docent at the Los Angeles County Museum of Art.
-She also has served as a director of the PBS Foundation, served on the Board of KCET Los Angeles, and currently is on the Board of Councilors of the USC Iovine and Young Academy for Arts, Technology and the Business of Innovation.
+Brown also studied finance and the stock market, and spent her early career in San Francisco working in the brokerage business and also for the Associated Press.
+A mother of three sons, she has always had an appreciation for the arts and education and its importance to our society and humanity.
+Brown received the Robert Abell Philanthropic Award from the Los Angeles Commission on Disabilities, and at one time was a docent at the Los Angeles County Museum of Art (LACMA).
+She also has served as a director of the PBS Foundation, served on the Board of KCET Los Angeles, and currently is on the Board of Councilors of the USC Iovine and Young Academy of the Arts, Technology and the Business of Innovation.

 Russell Brown: Vice-chair